isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Multi-threading settings in different backends
 ----------------------------------------------

-Both kea-dhcp4 and kea-dhcp6 are tested internally to determine which setting is the best.
-Although this section will describe our results those are just recommendations.
+Both kea-dhcp4 and kea-dhcp6 are tested internally to determine which settings gave the best performance.
+Although this section describes our results, those are just recommendations and are very dependent on the particular hardware that was used for testing.
 We strongly advice to run your own performance tests.

-Full report Kea 1.7 results can be found `here <https://jenkins.isc.org/job/kea-1.7/job/performance/KeaPerformanceReport/>`_.
+Full report of Kea 1.7 performance results can be found `here <https://jenkins.isc.org/job/kea-1.7/job/performance/KeaPerformanceReport/>`_.
 This include hardware description, test scenario descriptions and current results.

-After enabling multi-threading number of threads is set by ``thread-pool-size`` parameter, and results from our tests show that best configurations for kea-dhcp4 are:
+After enabling multi-threading, the number of threads is set by ``thread-pool-size`` parameter, and results from our tests show that best configurations for kea-dhcp4 are: